Jankovec

 Jankovec (Јанковец) is a village located in Resen Municipality in the Republic of North Macedonia.
 The people of Jankovec are mostly farmers and own their own farms or plantations.
 Apple, corn, wheat and tobacco are generally grown in the region.

 With a population of 1,169, Jankovec is the second-largest settlement in the municipality after Resen.

+History

+According to an Aromanian narrative, the village was set up in 1730, after a small group of refugees from Nikolicë settled there.
+The first settler was apparently a man named Ianko Ikonomou from Nikolicë, who probably gave the village its name.
+The village later attracted Aromanian merchants and craftsmen from other places.

 Churches

-There are 5 churches in Jankovec, two of which are situated within Jankovec Monastery.
+There are five churches in Jankovec, two of which are situated within Jankovec Monastery.